 Willapa Erosion Control Action Now (WECAN)

-Supporting ongoing erosion control and shoreline stabilization projects along the northern
+Supporting ongoing erosion control and shoreline recovery projects along the northern

 shore of Willapa Bay in Pacific County, Washington.